-54 403 Political Science Advanced: C
+54.403 Political Science Advanced: C

-Prerequisite: Credit or better in all preceding Political Science units including 54.901, and 54.902 or 54.903.
+Prerequisite: Credit or better in all preceding Political Science units including 54.904.

 Consists of work in any Upper Level 1 unit and such additional seminar work as is prescribed by the Head of School.